Kaimanawa Forest Park

 Access through private land

 It is essential that visitors seeking access through adjacent private land gain permission from the landowner before departure.
-Hunting permits from the Department of Conservation (DOC) confer no right of access across private land.
+Hunting permits from DOC confer no right of access across private land.

 Private land adjoining the Kaimanawa Forest Park